 I’ve shared with you what works for me so that you can implement my tips into your daily routine.

 But, also feel free to add your own time-saving strategies for the ultimate productive morning.

-If you want to learn more about productivity and how to get things done faster, then check out my book, Get It Done.
+If you want to learn more about productivity and how to get things done faster, then check out my course, Get It Done.